IGVF/catalog-front-end-issues/.github/ISSUE_TEMPLATE/feedbacks-to-ui-table-view.md

 ---
-name: Feedbacks to UI/Table view
+name: Feedback to UI/Table view
 about: Request changes to the table view or change other UI elements for the IGVF catalog at https://catalog.igvf.org/
 title: "[UI]"